UMM-CSci/senior-seminar/_seminars/fall2020/index.md

 Saturday, October 31.
 The talks will be held in two Zoom meetings.

-Many thanks to the alumni reviewers who provided feedback for this semester students: Nathan Beneke, Ian Buck, Ariel Cordes, Humza Haider, Melissa Helgeson, Avery Koranda, Kristin Shirley, and Yujing Song.
+Many thanks to the alumni reviewers who provided feedback for this semester students: Mica Beneke, Ian Buck, Ariel Cordes, Humza Haider, Melissa Helgeson, Avery Koranda, Kristin Shirley, and Yujing Song.